-When I first started dating my current boyfriend, we faced a lot of problems in our relationship.
+When I first started dating my husband, we faced a lot of problems in our relationship.

 It was really tough at first but we had to navigate so many issues to get to a stable stage in our relationship.

-When I remember those tough days, I realize it was meant to teach us that we are not perfect.
+When I remember those tough days, I realize it was meant to teach us that we are not perfect human beings.

 The perfect couple simply doesn’t exist.
 Whether you admit it or not, we all have our issues.

 It doesn’t matter how long you’ve been with your partner or how much you love one another…